Event Responder Profiles

 To configure an Event Responder, click Create Event Responder on the Event Responder screen.
 An Event Responder Wizard opens to walk you through the following configuration steps:

-2. Device Selection - Select the AP devices for the Responder configuration.
+Device Selection - Select the devices (AP or Switch) for the Responder configuration.
 The Responder will respond only if events are received from these devices.

 1. Basic Information